VickenMat/War-of-the-Worlds/World War I/Thoughts.md

 	- I think so
 	- Americans knew of the war and chance it could be shot at, also entering a war zone
 - Why didn't Germany and Austria-Hungary fight together more often as in the [[Gorlice-Tarnow Offensive]]
+- Why did the Irish fight for the British in the war considering events at home?
+Easter Rising, [[Battle of Hulluch]]
+- The underlying theme of the war is heavy casualties for minute ground gained and military advantage
+- [[Battle of the Somme]] human capital - when does it end
+- [[Christmas Truce]] - soldiers don't want to fight - commanders do
+-